espressif/esp-at/docs/en/Compile_and_Develop/esp-at_firmware_differences.rst

 Supported Modules
 ^^^^^^^^^^^^^^^^^

-The table lists the ESP modules or chips that each AT firmware supports.
+The table lists the {IDF_TARGET_NAME} modules or chips that each AT firmware supports.

 .. only:: esp32